 Pros: Battery-powered pump, propane heater cranks out hot water like a champ

-Cons: Quite the heavyweight for a portable shower
+Cons: Quite the heavyweight

 If you can’t go a day without a piping hot shower — hey, I wouldn’t blame you — Mr. Heater’s BaseCamp Boss has your name written all over it.
 Hard to say no to 20 liters of consistently hot water after working up a good sweat.